 A) The bell schedule is finalized and can be found under the schedule and calendar section of this page.
 We currently plan to have a soft start at 7:30 am.

 After-School and Middle School Sports Opportunities at Gilpin Location

 Q) What after school opportunities are in the Gilpin neighborhood?

 A) The Glenarm Rec Center and the Blair Caldwell are within walking distance Gilpin.
 In addition, DLS welcomes the opportunity to be part of the community and looks forward to participating in the community garden and other after school community activities.

 Q) What are the middle school sports opportunities at Gilpin?

 A) We understand that sports are important to middle school students, and we will continue to offer the same programming at Gilpin that we offer at Whiteman.
 Gilpin has a larger gym, more outdoor space, and a regulation basketball court outside.
 Like Whiteman, the facilities at Gilpin are not large enough to host games (i.e. volleyball games, Cross country meets) but they are excellent for practice and continuing to build our sports program.

 Q) How will DLS-Middle School make Gilpin a safe school building?

 A) As a DPS authorized charter, DLS submits and monitors all emergency plans, engages in emergency trainings, and trains staff on safety and security protocols.
-We will continue to use the same high standards to ensure a safe campus should we be placed in Gilpin.
-For example, DLS has invested in cameras, speakers and software at our current buildings, and we would invest any needed funds in a new building as well.
+We will continue to use the same high standards to ensure a safe campus at Gilpin.
+For example, DLS has invested in cameras, speakers and software at our current buildings, and we will invest any needed funds in Gilpin.

 How does DLS fit into the Gilpin community vision?